Ambassador's Fund for Catholic Education

 David Magee has worked for the Archdiocese of Philadelphia since 1983 and has spent more 25 years devoted to Catholic education.
 As Chief Financial Officer, Dr. Magee is responsible for the accounting, reporting, and budgetary functions of the Office of Catholic Education, the 17 archdiocesan high schools, and the four schools of special education.
 His responsibilities also include tuition management, investments, facilities management, procurement and contracts, and benefits administration.
 During his tenure, OCE built two new high schools after a hiatus of more than 25 years and helped manage the first-ever capital campaign for the schools, resulting in an endowment that now totals more than $45 million for their operations and maintenance.
 The schools now operate without parish subsidies, which were in excess of $15 million annually in 1994.
 Dr. Magee received the distinguished graduate award from Incarnation of Our Lord School in 2012.
 He received the Ratio Studiorum Award from St. Joseph’s University in January 2019 for exceptional leadership in collaborative efforts to transform Catholic education and ensure it for future generations.
 He earned a doctorate degree in educational leadership from Immaculata University and an M.B.A. from LaSalle University.

-Sean McCloskey is director of business development for Envative, an experienced mobile app, IoT, custom software, and web development company.
+Sean McCloskey is director of strategic partnerships for New Pace Productions.
 He earned a bachelor’s degree in political science from the University of Richmond in 2003.
 Sean serves on the board of Guadalupe Family Services in Camden, New Jersey, an organization that delivers counseling and social services to troubled families.
 He spent six happy years on the alumni board of the University of Richmond, serving two consecutive terms that ended in 2019.
 Sean lives in Wayne and is a member of St. Thomas of Villanova Parish.
+Sean was elected board secretary in June 2023.